fchauvel/rasp-machine/docs/debug.md

  * `quit`.
 Quit the current debugger session.
 All state is discarded.

+ * `break at address <address>`.
+Set a breakpoint at the given address.

+ * `break at line <line-number>`.
+Set a breakpoint at the given line, provided the assembly source is available.

+ * `show breaks` list all the break points defined so far.

+ * `clear address <address>` remove the breakpoint set at the given address

+ * `clear line <line-number>` remove the breakpoint set at the given line, provided the assembly source code is available.

 ## Assembly Source File

 * `show source [from-line]? [to-line]?` Show the assembly source code